TheOdinProject/curriculum/nodeJS/express/installing_postgresql.md

 ### Step 3: Setting up PostgreSQL

-PostgreSQL is now running, but we have to configure it in order to be able to use it with our local Rails applications.
+PostgreSQL is now running, but we have to configure it in order to be able to use it with our local Express applications.

 #### 3.1 PostgreSQL roles